The Social and Behavioral Sciences programs are designed for people with a passion for making a difference in the lives of others.

 care concepts, and the practical application of third-party

-Last term or permission from the Program
+Last term or permission of the Dean

 The 25% tuition reduction applies only to international students living outside of the United States.
 This discount does not apply to military students.
 Please check with your advisor to see if you are eligible.